 Without the extensive data collection of Facebook or other social media, targeting on Reddit can be a bit tricky, particularly when you consider the fact that most accounts are completely anonymous.
 However, the niche interests of Reddit do create some exciting and potentially valuable audience segments.

-Custom Audiences – These audiences are the most granular within Reddit, allowing you to target specific people based on email addresses or mobile app ID (MAID, IDFA for iOS, and GAID for Android).
+These audiences are the most granular within Reddit, allowing you to target specific people based on email addresses or mobile app IDs (MAID, IDFA for iOS, and GAID for Android).
 Emails can be a bit tricky, as Reddit users aren’t required to provide an email address to create an account.
-Marketers either need to have an extensive email list, or at the very least, know in advance that their match rate might be a bit low.
+Marketers either need to have an extensive email list or at the very least, know in advance that their match rate might be a bit low.
 Once you have your list uploaded, you can provide additional layering or exclusions to hone in even further, such as Community, Interest, Keyword Exclusion, Device, or Location.

 Reddit Marketing Takeaway